cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 comments: true
 ---

-*... or how we created cross-cloud repeatable benchmarks for everybody.*
+*... or how we created cross-cloud tunable, repeatable benchmarks for everybody.*

 tl;dr - We achieved better Cassandra performance on GCE vs. Amazon, at close to half the cost.